Privacy Policy

 4.3 We may disclose your Personal Information to our insurers and/or professional advisers if and to the extent necessary for obtaining or maintaining insurance coverage, managing risks, obtaining professional advice or the establishment or defense of legal claims.

-4.4 Financial transactions relating to our Site and Services may be handled by our payment services providers (e.g., banks, credit card company, etc.).
+4.4 Financial transactions relating to our Site and Services may be handled by our payment services providers (e.g., banks, credit card companies, etc.).
 We will share transaction data with our payment services providers only to the extent necessary for purposes of processing payments or refunds or resolving issues relating thereto and only when they are subject to appropriate Data Protection Laws.

 4.5 We may also disclose your Personal Information when necessary for compliance with a legal obligation to which we are subject, in order to protect your vital interests or the vital interests of another natural person or where disclosure is necessary for the establishment or defense of legal claims or other exercise of our ThreatConnect Processing Authorities.